f0uriest/GASTOp/docs/config_file_format.rst

 :loads: The forces and moments acting on each user-specified node as an nx6 numpy array of floats in the format :code:`'[[Fx1,Fy1,Fz1,Mx1,My1,Mz1],[Fx2,Fy2,Fz2,Mx2,My2,Mz2],...,[Fxn,Fyn,Fzn,Mxn,Myn,Mzn]]'`.

 :fixtures: The translational and rotational displacements for each user-specified node as an nx6 numpy array of integers in the format :code:`'[[transx1,transy1,transz1,rotx1,roty1,rotz1],[transx2,transy2,transz2,rotx2,roty2,rotz2],...,[transxn,transyn,transzn,rotxn,rotyn,rotzn]]'`.
-A :code:`1` indicates that the node is fixed, while a :code:`0` indicates it is free to move in that degree of freedom.
+Here :code:`transx1` is the translational degree of freedom in the x direction of the first user-specified node, and :code:`rotx1` is the rotational degree of freedom about the x-axis of the first user-specified node.
+A :code:`1` indicates fixed, while a :code:`0` indicates the node is free to move along or about the corresponding degree of freedom.

-:num_rand_nodes: = Maximum number of random nodes as an integer.
+:num_rand_nodes: Maximum number of random nodes as an integer.

-:num_rand_edges: = Maximum number of random edges as an integer.
+:num_rand_edges: Maximum number of random edges as an integer.

 :properties_path: Path to the properties CSV as a string.
 For example, :code:`gastop-config/properties.csv`.

-:domain: = 'Allowable domain as a 3x2 numpy array in the format :code:`'[[xmin xmax],[ymin ymax],[zmin zmax]]'`.
+:domain: Allowable domain as a 3x2 numpy array of floats in the format :code:`'[[xmin xmax],[ymin ymax],[zmin zmax]]'`.

 Fitness Function Parameters
 ===========================